Obscur4ns/AN-PRC163/README.md

 # UKSF AN/PRC-163 for ACRE2

-A custom AN/PRC-163 radio addon for Arma 3 and ACRE2, developed for Z Squadron UKSF mil-sim use.
+A custom AN/PRC-163 radio addon for Arma 3 and ACRE2, developed for Z Squadron UKSF milsim use.

 The addon provides two independently configurable radio lines inside one physical radio, allowing the player to monitor and transmit on two channels while retaining native ACRE interaction patterns.